Amit-Weis/Notes/SBI4UW/Unit 2 - Review.md

 	- $NAD^+$ or $FAD^+$ are coenzymes in an oxidized form
 	- $NADH$ or $FADH$ are coenzymes in a reduced form
 	- energy carriers
-- one cycle of cellular resperation will produce 38 mols of ATP, with a majority being from the electron transport system
+- one cycle of cellular respiration will produce 38 moles of ATP, with a majority being from the electron transport system
 - in eukaryotic cells, stage 1 occurs in the cytosol. the rest of the stages occur in the mitochondrion
 - structure of the mitochondrion:
 	- ![](../images/powerhouseofcellstructure.png)
-	- Matrix, tons of enzymes molecules nuetrins etc are floating in there, this is where electron transport happens. the folds in the matrix (cristae) increase the surface area
+	- Matrix, tons of enzymes molecules, neutrons etc are floating in there, this is where electron transport happens. the folds in the matrix (cristae) increase the surface area
 	- inner membrane, tons of enzyme complexes which produce atp (called stalked particles)

 - ## Cellular respiration Pogil